-Cashew & Tofu Cream Cheese
+Cashew and Tofu Cream Cheese

 A high speed or vortex blender produces the best results.
 A food processor or bullet style blender will work, but your mixture may not be a smooth as it could be.